 This is easily the most versatile size.
 It’s a good blend of large and small parts, and has good drainage and a water retention of between 30 and 50%.
 It drains at an even pace but still wicks water well.
 It’s great for use on its own in Deep Water Culture or Nutrient Film Technique systems and mixes beautifully into substrates used for drip systems too.

 This is also the grade I recommend for use when repotting indoor plants.
-A mix of one third perlite, one third coco coir and one third potting soil is ideal for almost all indoor plants.
+A mix of 1/3 perlite, 1/3 coco coir, and 1/3 potting soil is ideal for almost all indoor plants.
 This kind of blend uses this grade’s balance of water retention and drainage to guard against root rot and other problems that come from over-watering.

 Medium grade is excellent at holding water.
 It’ll hold 60% of its weight in water without any fuss, and it holds it very tightly indeed.
 It drains slowly and will keep a blend hydrated well.

-On its own its best used for propagating, especially water loving species like aroids or bulbs.
-It’ll also bring that water holding capacity to substrate blends used in bedded systems.
-I’d avoid using it active systems, however, as its tiny fragments are the perfect size for getting sucked into filters and messing with your pumps.
+On its own, its best used for propagating, especially water-loving species like aroids or bulbs.
+It’ll also bring that water-holding capacity to substrate blends used in bedded systems.
+I’d avoid using it in active systems, however, as its tiny fragments are the perfect size for getting sucked into filters and messing with your pumps.

 Fine grade is the most thoroughly ground perlite on the commercial market, with teeny tiny particles that resemble fine sand.
 It’s sold as a water retention product more than a substrate and given it holds almost 90% of its weight it’s hardly surprising.